The Sport Parade

-The Sport Parade is a 1932 American pre-Code film directed by Dudley Murphy and starring Joel McCrea, Marian Marsh, William Gargan, Robert Benchley, and Richard "Skeets" Gallagher.
+The Sport Parade is a 1932 American pre-Code sports drama film directed by Dudley Murphy and starring Joel McCrea, Marian Marsh, William Gargan, Robert Benchley, and Richard "Skeets" Gallagher.
 It was released by RKO Radio Pictures.
 Benchley also co-wrote the screenplay.
 The film includes location shots of New York City in 1932.

 Plot

 The characters played by McCrea and Gargan are friends from Dartmouth College, who play together on the college football team, and whose lives take different paths.
 Later, they move to New York, argue over a woman Irene (Marsh), and get involved with pro wrestling, which turns out to be run by local racketeers.